The Erie canal

 -------------------------------------------------

-The Schoharie Crossing State Historic Park is located at Fort Hunter in Montgomery County, NY, and includes a two mile long segment of the original "Clinton's Ditch" Erie Canal, an Old Erie Canal guard lock, the original Old Erie Canal 'Empire' Lock No. 20, the Enlarged Erie Canal 'Empire' Lock No. 29, the Enlarged Erie Canal 'Yankee Hill' Lock 28, and the remains of the Schoharie Creek Aqueduct.
-Nearby is the 'Tribes Hill' Lock No. 12 of the Barge Canal that is still in use today.
+The Schoharie Crossing State Historic Site is located at Fort Hunter, Town of Florida, in Montgomery County, NY, and includes a two mile long segment of the original Old "Clinton's Ditch" Erie Canal, an Old Erie Canal guard lock, the original Old Erie Canal 'Empire' Lock No. 20, the Enlarged Erie Canal 'Empire' Lock No. 29, the Enlarged Erie Canal 'Yankee Hill' Lock 28, and the remains of the Schoharie Creek Aqueduct.
+Nearby is the 'Tribes Hill' Lock No. 12 of the Erie (Barge) Canal that is still in use today.

 Faced with the problem of finding a way for the canal to cross Schoharie Creek, the canal's engineers' initial solution was to build a dam across the creek, creating a slackwater pool across which a rope and windlass system pulled the canal boats with their horses or mules riding on the boats. unfortunately, the waters of Schoharie Creek were often dangerously turbulent, and a number of people, animals and boats were lost.
 In addition, the dams were frequently washed out by floods and ice.
 A towpath bridge attached to the Florida Bridge Company's toll bridge across the creek, in use between 1829 and 1845, suffered the same problems.
 The final solution was the building of a 624-foot long, 14-arch aqueduct.